LaMitaOne/skia-flowmotion/README.md

 ### Try it!
 Grab the repo, run the sample, and watch the magic.
 Feedback, stars or ideas very welcome – happy to discuss code or add features!

+Tip: You can play memory on it now.
+Enable infopanel on some, unselect, and try recognize which all it was :D

 **Sample video:**
 (https://www.youtube.com/watch?v=R_yIg2XfF24)